cysouw/diathesis/text/c04_summaryEpi.md

 - ^* Er wirkt geschlafen.
 :::

-### *Negative Bewertungsevidenz* (*drohen+zu‑Infinitiv*)
+### *Negative Bewertungsevidenz* (*drohen+zu‑In­fi­ni­tiv*)

-The marking of ~~Negative Bewertungsevidenz~~ (full discussion in [@sec:zuinfinitive-drohen]) consists of the verb *drohen* with a *zu‑Infinitiv* [@next a].
+The marking of ~~Negative Bewertungsevidenz~~ (full discussion in [@sec:zuinfinitive-drohen]) consists of the verb *drohen* with a *zu‑In­fi­ni­tiv* [@next a].
 This construction conveys that the speaker of the utterance has direct evidence for the proposition, while implying a negative evaluation from the speaker's point of view.
-When used as a speech-act verb *drohen* means 'to threaten' and can also be used with a *zu‑Infinitiv*.
-However, only in its evidential usage will *drohen+zu‑Infinitiv* construct coherently [@next b].
+When used as a speech-act verb *drohen* means 'to threaten' and can also be used with a *zu‑In­fi­ni­tiv*.
+However, only in its evidential usage will *drohen+zu‑In­fi­ni­tiv* construct coherently [@next b].
 The meaning of 'to threaten' does not result in a coherent construction [@next c].

 ::: ex
 a.
 Das Wetter droht schlecht zu werden.
 b.
-Es ist bekannt, dass das Wetter schlecht zu werden droht.
+(Es ist bekannt, dass) das Wetter schlecht zu werden droht.
 c.
-Es ist bekannt, dass er droht, das Licht auszuschalten.
+(Es ist bekannt, dass) er droht, das Licht auszuschalten.
 :::

-### *Positive Bewertungsevidenz* (*versprechen+zu‑Infinitiv*)
+### *Positive Bewertungsevidenz* (*versprechen+zu‑In­fi­ni­tiv*)

-The marking of ~~Positive Bewertungsevidenz~~ (full discussion in [@sec:zuinfinitive-drohen]) is composed of the verb *versprechen* with a *zu‑Infinitiv* [@next a].
-Similar to the previous construction with *drohen*, the verb *versprechen* with a *zu‑Infinitiv* also expresses a direct evidential, though now with a positive evaluation.
-When used as a speech-act verb *versprechen* means 'to promise' and is commonly used with a *zu‑Infinitiv*.
-However, only in its evidential usage will *versprechen+zu‑Infinitiv* construct coherently [@next b].
+The marking of ~~Positive Bewertungsevidenz~~ (full discussion in [@sec:zuinfinitive-drohen]) is composed of the verb *versprechen* with a *zu‑In­fi­ni­tiv* [@next a].
+Similar to the previous construction with *drohen*, the verb *versprechen* with a *zu‑In­fi­ni­tiv* also expresses a direct evidential, though now with a positive evaluation.
+When used as a speech-act verb *versprechen* means 'to promise' and is commonly used with a *zu‑In­fi­ni­tiv*.
+However, only in its evidential usage will *versprechen+zu‑In­fi­ni­tiv* construct coherently [@next b].
 The meaning of 'to promise' does not result in coherent constructions [@next c].

 ::: ex
 a.
 Das Wetter verspricht gut zu werden.
 b.
-Es ist bekannt, dass das Wetter gut zu werden verspricht.
+(Es ist bekannt, dass) das Wetter gut zu werden verspricht.
 c.
-Es ist bekannt, dass er verspricht, das Licht auszuschalten.
+(Es ist bekannt, dass) er verspricht, das Licht auszuschalten.
 :::

 ## Diathetical epithesis {#sec:epithesis-diathetical}

 By definition (see [@sec:intro-basic-definition]), diathesis has to include changes to the grammatical marking of the participants.
 The alternations described in this section do not show any change in the marking of the participants, so, again by definition, they are classified as examples of epithesis.
 However, functionally these constructions are close to diatheses in that the relation between the participants and the verb is changed in some way.
 For lack of a better term I call such a construction a ~~Diathetical epithesis~~.

-### *Verborgenes Zustandskausativ* (*kommen+zu‑Infinitiv*) {#sec:epithesis-zustandskausativ}
+### *Verborgenes Zustandskausativ* (*kommen+zu‑In­fi­ni­tiv*) {#sec:epithesis-zustandskausativ}

 Covert causatives exists in two variants.
-The first kind, the ~~Verborgener Zustandskausativ~~ (full discussion in [@sec:zuinfinitive-kommen]), uses the light verb *kommen* with a *zu‑Infinitiv* [@next a,b].
+The first kind, the ~~Verborgener Zustandskausativ~~ (full discussion in [@sec:zuinfinitive-kommen]), uses the light verb *kommen* with a *zu‑In­fi­ni­tiv* [@next a,b].
 This construction conveys that there is some unexpressed force or agent that has caused a state to be reached.
 It can only used with intransitive state verbs like *stehen* and is obligatorily coherent [@next c].

 ::: ex
 a.
 Sie stand neben mir.
 b.
 Sie kam neben mir zu stehen.
 c.
-Es ist bekannt, dass sie neben mir zu stehen kam.
+(Es ist bekannt, dass) sie neben mir zu stehen kam.
 :::

-### *Verborgenes Rezipientenkausativ* (*bekommen/kriegen+zu‑Infinitiv*)
+### *Verborgenes Rezipientenkausativ* (*bekommen/kriegen+zu‑In­fi­ni­tiv*)

-The ~~Verborgener Rezipientenkausativ~~ (full discussion in [@sec:zuinfinitive-bekommen]) uses the light verbs *bekommen* or *kriegen* with a *zu‑Infinitiv* [@next a,b].
+The ~~Verborgener Rezipientenkausativ~~ (full discussion in [@sec:zuinfinitive-bekommen]) uses the light verbs *bekommen* or *kriegen* with a *zu‑In­fi­ni­tiv* [@next a,b].
 Like with *kommen* (see [@sec:epithesis-zustandskausativ]), there is an unnamed force or agent that causes the situation to come about.
 The light verb *bekommen/kriegen* is typically combined with a transitive verb of sensation, like *sehen* 'to see', or consumption, like *essen* 'to eat'.
 By using this covert causative construction, the nominative subject is semantically depicted as an experiencer of the verb.
 The centrality of the experiencer role is reminiscent of the *Rezipientenpassiv* (see [@sec:summary-rezipientenpassiv]).
 However, in this construction there is no role-remapping, so it is not a diathesis.

 ::: ex
 a.
 Die Schüler sehen einen Film.
 b.
 Die Schüler bekommen/kriegen einen Film zu sehen.
 c.
-Es ist bekannt, dass die Schüler einen Film zu sehen bekommen/kriegen.
+(Es ist bekannt, dass) die Schüler einen Film zu sehen bekommen/kriegen.
 :::

 ### *Selbstbezogenes Reflexiv* {#sec:summary-reflexiv}